Introduction: How to Teach History Using Tinkercad

 Create tablets and keychains inscribed with ancient scripts

-You can use Tinkercad to create simple tablets or keychains that can be embossed with customized phrases or names written in ancient scripts, such as hieroglyphic or cuneiform.
-This is also a great starter project to move students from working in 2D to 3D by having them crop together the word or words they want using basic word processing functions.
+You can use Tinkercad to create simple tablets or keychains that can be personalized with phrases or names written in ancient scripts, such as hieroglyphic or cuneiform.
 This video made by a classroom teacher shows you all the steps.

 One way you might extend this activity into a writing or discussion lesson is to have students print the same word in different ancient scripts and then have them compare and contrast the ways that various ancient peoples used symbols to communicate about their lives.
 Maybe your students students will recognize a shift that resulted from a technological or cultural innovation - such as the wider popularity of papyrus as a writing medium.